New York State Teacher of the Year

 - Identify and celebrate one teacher per year as the New York State Teacher of the Year who will represent all of New York State teachers at events throughout the State and at national events with Teachers of the Year from across the United States.

-The New York State Board of Regents announced on September 18, 2018 that Alhassan Susso has been named the 2019 New York State Teacher of the Year.
-Susso is a high school social studies teacher at International Community High School in the Bronx.
+The New York State Board of Regents announced on September 10, 2019 that Rachel Murat has been named the 2020 New York State Teacher of the Year.
+Murat is a high school social studies teacher at Maine Endwell High School in Endwell.

-Congratulations to the finalists for 2019 New York State Teacher of the Year:
+Congratulations to the following Finalists for 2020 New York State Teacher of the Year:

 Celebrate and recognize the outstanding teaching that takes place in classrooms throughout New York and nominate a teacher!